 |7||KCET||12th PCM with 45% & 40% for (OBC/SC/ST)||May 1st Week|

 |Must have a Karnataka Domicile or 7 Years of Studies in Karnataka|

 |8||AP EAMCET||12th PCM with 45% & 40% for (OBC/SC/ST)||April 4th Week|

 |9||VTU EEE||Pass in 10+2 or its equivalent||Jan 4th Week|

 Get the Complete List here – Top Engineering Entrance Exams after 12th PCM!

-As per the JEE Mains Eligibility Criteria, a candidate has got total 3 attempts to appear in the Mains Exam.
-Therefore, the candidates who have appeared for either one or two times, have one more chance to avail in JEE and make their career goals accomplished.
+As per the JEE Mains Eligibility Criteria, a candidate has got total 2 attempts to appear in the Mains Exam in a year.
+Therefore, the candidates who have appeared for one time, have one more chance to avail in JEE and make their career goals accomplished.

 Go with the useful learning stuff like Books, Question Papers, Online Test Series, Notes containing Formulas and you’re half done with your preparations.

 Tip - You may also take help from JEE Main Study Plan 2019.

 For an outstanding strategy, candidates should work on their weak points and should make their strong points tenacious by preparing earnestly this time.